-Water qua Tool used to Site area Development within a drinking water catchment Development outside a drinking water catchment achieve target Lots with a site area greater than 250m and less than 2,500m Before water is released into public drainage, the water quality outcomes shall achieve: NorBE; or Council's water quality stripping targets whichever achieves the better water quality outcome.
-Before water is released into public drainage it must achieve Council's water quality stripping targets Water quality modelling, such as SSSQM or MUSIC; or Compliance with a standard drawing produced by Council for the purposes of development control B4.5 published on Council's website Lots with a site area equal to or greater than 2,500m Before water is released into public drainage, the water quality outcomes shall achieve: NorBe: or Council's water quality stripping targets whichever achieves the better water quality outcome.
+Type of development Water qua Tool used to achieve target or site area Devlopment within a drinking water catchment Development outside a drinking water catchment acilieve largel Lots with a site area greater than 250m and less than 2,500m Before water is released into public drainage, the water quality outcomes shall achieve: NorBE; or Council's water quality stripping targets whichever achieves the better water quality outcome.
+Before water is released into public drainage it must achieve Council's water quality stripping targets Either: Water quality modelling, such as SSSQM or MUSIC; or Compliance with a standard drawing produced by Council for the purposes of development control B4.5 published on Council's website Lots with a site area equal to or greater than 2,500m Before water is released into public drainage , the water quality outcomes shall achieve: • NorBe : or • Council's water quality stripping targets whichever achieves the better water quality outcome.
 Before water is released into public drainage it must achieve Council's water quality stripping targets Water Quality Modelling, such as MUSIC Modelling